 The Kiefhoek House Museum Rotterdam, 1930

-The Kiefhoek, a housing estate of originally 294 family houses and several facilities (shops, etc), was designed by architect J.J.P.
-Oud according to the principles of the Modern Movement.
-Oud is one of the most important Dutch architects of the 20th century.
-Here, he used a functionalist urban layout and an ingenious ground plan to create maximum living space in each dwelling.
-Visitors can see in the house museum what the fittings looked like, and experience the size and interior of an original Kiefhoek house that was designed to house working people.
+The Kiefhoek, a housing estate of originally 294 family houses and several facilities (shops, etc), was designed by architect J.J.P Oud to house working people, according to the principles of the Modern Movement.
+Oud used a functionalist urban layout and an ingenious ground plan to create maximum living space in each dwelling.

 Rietveld Schröder House in Utrecht, 1924

-It should come as no surprise that the groundbreaking Rietveld Schröder House has a place on the Unesco World Heritage List, along with the Wadden Sea and Amsterdam's 17th-century canals.
+It should come as no surprise that the groundbreaking Rietveld Schröder House has a place on the UNESCO World Heritage List, along with Amsterdam's 17th-century canals.
 This architectural masterpiece is a manifesto of the ideas of De Stijl.
-It is unrivalled - both within and outside the oeuvre of the Utrecht architect and designer Gerrit Rietveld.
+It is unrivalled - both within and outside the oeuvre of the Utrecht architect and designer.